1986 TFL Statewide League season

-The 1986 TFL Statewide League premiership season was an Australian rules football competition, staged across Tasmania over 18 roster rounds and six finals series matches between 5 April and 20 September 1986.
+The 1986 TFL Statewide League premiership season was an Australian rules football competition held across Tasmania.
+It consisted of 18 roster rounds and six finals series matches, running from April 5 to September 20, 1986.

-This was the inaugural season of statewide football and the League was known as the Cascade-Boags Statewide League under a dual commercial naming-rights sponsorship agreement worth $205,000 with both Cascade Brewery in Hobart and Boag's Brewery in Launceston.
+This season marked the inaugural statewide football competition.
+The League was known as the Cascade-Boags Statewide League due to a dual commercial naming-rights sponsorship agreement valued at $205,000.
+The agreement was between Cascade Brewery in Hobart and Boag's Brewery in Launceston.